nbicocchi/learn-microservices/modules/communication/slides/5 - Async communication (RabbitMQ).md

 ![](images/exchange-header.webp)

-- **Description**: A headers exchange routes messages based on the message's header attributes rather than the routing key.
+- **Description**: A headers exchange **routes messages based on the message's header attributes rather than the routing key**.
 It matches the headers against specified criteria.
 - **Use Case**: Useful for scenarios requiring routing based on multiple attributes rather than a single routing key.

 **Example**: An order processing system where orders are routed based on multiple criteria such as customer location, product type, and priority.

-## Types of Queues
+## Queues

-RabbitMQ supports several types of queues, each with specific characteristics and use cases:

-### 1. Standard Queue

-- **Description**: The default type of queue in RabbitMQ.
-Messages are stored in FIFO (First-In-First-Out) order.
-- **Use Case**: Suitable for most general messaging scenarios.

-### 2. Durable Queue
+In RabbitMQ, queues are a fundamental component that stores messages.
+They act as intermediaries between message producers and consumers.
+Messages sent by applications are routed through exchanges and then land in queues, waiting to be processed by consumer applications.

+Key attributes of queues in RabbitMQ include:

+* **Storage**: Queues store messages until they are processed or consumed by applications.
-- **Description**: A durable queue ensures that messages are not lost even if the broker crashes.
-The queue definition is persisted to disk.
+* **Durability**: Queues can be durable, meaning they survive broker restarts.
+Durability ensures that messages are not lost even if RabbitMQ restarts.
-- **Use Case**: Essential for critical applications where message loss cannot be tolerated.

-### 3. Temporary (Exclusive) Queue

-- **Description**: A temporary queue is created for a specific connection and is automatically deleted when the connection closes.
-It is not visible to other connections.
-- **Use Case**: Useful for scenarios where a consumer needs a unique queue for its temporary use, such as handling a user session.

-### 4. Priority Queue

-- **Description**: A priority queue allows messages to have priorities.
-Higher priority messages are processed before lower priority messages, even if they arrive later.
-- **Use Case**: Suitable for scenarios where certain messages need to be processed before others, such as urgent notifications.

-### 5. Dead Letter Queue (DLQ)

-- **Description**: A dead letter queue is a special queue where messages that cannot be processed successfully are sent.
-It allows for the examination of failed messages.
-- **Use Case**: Useful for error handling and debugging, as it helps identify and isolate problematic messages.
+* **Message Order**: By default, RabbitMQ maintains the order of messages within a queue (FIFO — First-In, First-Out).
+* **Configurable Properties**: Queues have configurable properties such as maximum length, maximum priority levels, message TTL (Time-To-Live), etc., allowing fine-tuning to meet specific requirements.

+## Consumers

+In RabbitMQ, consumers are applications or components that retrieve and process messages from queues.
+They play a pivotal role in the message processing flow within the RabbitMQ ecosystem.

+Key aspects of consumers in RabbitMQ include:

+* **Message Processing**: Once a consumer is connected and subscribed to a queue, it actively listens for incoming messages.
+Upon receiving a message from the queue, the consumer processes it based on predefined logic or business requirements.
+* **Concurrency and Scaling**: Consumers can be scaled horizontally to handle increased message loads.
+Multiple instances of a consumer application can be created to process messages concurrently from the same queue, enabling better performance and scalability.
+* **Message Acknowledgment Modes**: RabbitMQ supports different acknowledgment modes such as automatic acknowledgment (messages are marked as acknowledged as soon as they're delivered to consumers) and manual acknowledgment (consumers explicitly acknowledge messages after processing).
+* **Error Handling**: Consumers need to handle errors gracefully.
+If a message processing fails, consumers can choose to reject, requeue, or handle the failed message according to predefined error-handling strategies.

 ## Resources